The Parish of Halas

 03444 111 445

-our church buildings may be closed for now, but our church life isn't
+our church buildings may be taking things slowly for now, but our church life isn't

 Our "Church at Home" page has readings, sermons, prayers and meditations, and a link to a separate page of resources for children and families.

 If you know people who need to receive these weekly resources by post, please let the parish office know.
 Thank you.